brevadi/OpenRocket-Flight-Simulation-Project/Project1_LearningOpenRocket/README.md

 # Learning the application
   - Installing the Application
   - Making a simple rocket and seeing how the application works
+  - The inner tube is where the motor is mounted |

 # Components of a rocket
   - Nose cone